-While that might sound odd when we talk about it, but you wouldn’t think twice when you’re actually holding one in your hand.
-Most of the bows are made with people with a Right dominant hand in mind.
+While that might sound odd when we talk about it, but you wouldn’t think twice when you’re holding one in your hand.
+Most of the people’s bows are made with the dominant right hand.
 That should not discourage the left-handed from taking up bow fishing for fun, though.

 Archery talk forum has a great in-depth discussion about hand orientation and how it may affect your shooting.
-Nonetheless, not giving it a thought and just picking up one for your non-dominant hand may just make it completely useless for you.
+Nonetheless, not giving it a thought and just picking up one for your non-dominant hand may just make it entirely useless for you.
 The right bow for you does not have to be right-handed, So make sure to give it some thought before buying one.

-How to Calculate Dimensions(Draw Length)
+How to Calculate Dimensions(Draw Length) Of Bowfishing

-Determining the draw length is explained in detail at Hunter’s friend website in their bow fitment guide.
+Determining the draw length is explained in detail at Hunter’s friend’s website in their bow fitment guide.
 The third and recommended method is to go to a bow shop and have the pros measure the draw length for you.
 They’ve done it many times and know exactly how to measure it and help you match up with the best bow possible.

 How Much Weight Will be Suitable for Me

 Bowfishing is generally a lot more fast-paced than large game hunting.
 You will be spending a lot of time drawing the fishing bow to full draw and holding that draw for some time before shooting.
-All you need are bowfishing bow and arrow that are light enough to be held on full draw without causing much of fatigue to your shoulder muscles.
+All you need are a bow fishing bow and arrow that are light enough to be held on full draw without causing much fatigue to your shoulder muscles.

-Choosing the light but strong bow will give you the best bowfishing experience.
+Choosing the light but strong bow will give you the best bow fishing experience.

-The weight of the fishing bow can be anywhere between 3 – 5 lbs for the most popular bows.
-The weight of the reel cylinder would be added to try to get that as light as possible.
+The fishing bow’s weight can be anywhere between 3 – 5 lbs for the most popular bows.
+The importance of the reel cylinder would add to try to get that as light as possible.
 There are several materials used for the construction of bows.
-Aluminum, plastic fiber, carbon fiber or the mixture of carbon and Aluminum are some of the materials.
-The weight of your bow will vary greatly based on the material used to build it.
+Aluminum, plastic fiber, carbon fiber, or a mixture of carbon and Aluminum are some materials.

-Fishing bows constructed with Carbon fiber are the strongest bows with the least amount of weight.
-Most bowfishing kits come with fishing bows made with carbon fiber.
+Fishing bows constructed with Carbon fiber are the most durable bows with the least amount of weight.
+Most bow fishing kits come with fishing bows made with carbon fiber.
 Carbon fiber bows are generally the most expensive as well.
 Nonetheless, it’s money worth spending when you consider the comfort and strength of carbon fiber.

 Arrow Parts and Types

 Bowfishing bow and arrow kit are not complete unless you have at least one arrow included with it.
-Bowfishing arrow is a specialized arrow that is made specifically for bowfishing.
-So obviously it cannot be used for any other kind of bow hunting.
+Bowfishing arrow is a specialized arrow that is made specifically for bow fishing.
+So obviously, it cannot be used for any other kind of bowhunting.

 Warranty on Parts

 Should it come to this, the warranty can come in very handy.
-Bows are normally built to be used in the rugged environment so user handling might always come in to question.
-But even then most manufacturers honor their warranty and stand by the quality of their product.
+Bows are generally built to use in the rugged environment, so user handling might always come into question.
+But even then, most manufacturers honor their warranty and stand by the quality of their product.

 It will be hard to find a manufacturer that will offer an unconditional warranty.
-Be sure to know that the repairs for your bowfishing bow and arrow can also be costly.
-So if you’re investing in the complete bowfishing bow and arrow kit, let the warranty factor into the money coming out of your wallet.
+Be sure to know that the repairs for your bow fishing bow and arrow can also be costly.
+So if you’re investing in the complete bow fishing bow and arrow kit, let the warranty factor into the money coming out of your wallet.

-What is the Best Anchor Point for Drawing a Bow
+What is the Best Anchor Point for Drawing a Bow?

-All archers shoot the arrow in their own style, those with a high anchor point are characterized as high archers.
-Others with low anchor point can be termed as low archers.
+All archers shoot the arrow in their style, those with a high anchor point characterized as top archers.
+Others with low anchor point can term as low archers.
 Some just have the anchor point to the side of their face.
-If there are so many styles of shooting then what is this hoopla about the anchor point is, in the first place?
+If there are so many shooting styles, then what is this hoopla about the anchor point is in the first place?
 So let’s start with the basics.

-What Is the Anchor point?
+What Is the Anchor point on Bowfishing Bow?

-Knowing your best Anchor point for drawing a bow also helps in determining the bow length that you should use.
-So when you have the bow on the full draw, the point of your face that the nock of the arrow touches is your anchor point.
-Now this will vary from person to person based on their body type, strength, technique, and stance.
+Knowing your best Anchor point for drawing a bow also helps determine the bow length you should use.
+So when you have the bend on the full draw, your face’s position that the nock of the arrow touches is your anchor point.
+This will vary from person to person based on their body type, strength, technique, and stance.

 Why is the Anchor Point so Critical?

-To achieve perfection in archery, every time you shoot an arrow, you want to shoot it exactly the same way… Shot … after shot … after shot.
-Accuracy can only come through repetition (This is one of the great lessons that Archery teaches for life).
+To achieve perfection in archery, every time you shoot an arrow, you want to shoot it the same way Shot after Shot after Shot.
+Accuracy can only come through repetition (This is one of the great lessons that archery teaches for life).

-Another reason why you need to master your Anchor point is to be able to reproduce the same shot over and over regardless of the surroundings and conditions.
-The anchor point that varies – above your lips at times, below your chin at times, or ahead of your face at times – will give you an inconsistent shot without fail that hardly ever hits the target.
+You need to master your Anchor point to repeatedly reproduce the same Shot regardless of its surroundings and conditions.
+The anchor point that varies – above your lips, below your chin at times, or ahead of your face will give you an inconsistent shot without fail that hardly ever hits the target.